All Episodes

 For unless there is security here at home, there cannot be lasting peace in the world.

-If history were to repeat itself, and we were to return to the so-called normalcy of the 1920s, then it is certain that even though we shall have conquered our enemies on the battlefields abroad, we should have yielded to the spirit of fascism here at home.
+If history were to repeat itself and we were to return to the so-called normal state of the 1920s, then it is certain that even though we shall have conquered our enemies on the battlefields abroad, we shall have yielded to the spirit of fascism here at home.

-This is the folks, I don't know if you are you hearing this.
+Folks, I don't know if you, are you hearing this?

 This is just fascinating.